Sonnet 29

 Or sadness mar such chance with silver tear?

-And mask their stirrings in neutrality,
+And mask their stirrings in neutrality—

-But yet what fool could ever contemplate
+Yet what fool soul could ever contemplate

-A heart unmoved by their strong poignancy?
+A heart unmoved by such strong poignancy?

-A meeting thus, its’ silent thoughts proclaim
+A meeting thus, its silent thoughts proclaim

 In smiles like the sun, or tears like rain.